Our instructors have diverse backgrounds ranging from computer science and robotics, to physics and astronomy, to

 Curriculum Director and Instructor

 Victoria is an experienced grade school teacher from the UK, having gained her Postgraduate Certificate of Education from the University of Cambridge.
 With a bachelor’s degree in Environmental Studies and masters in Geography, her focus is on interdisciplinary, applied sciences, and sustainability.
 She is passionate about developing students’ critical-thinking skills, confidence, and independence, as well as encouraging girls in STEM fields.

-Josue has a degree in Physics from California State Polytechnic University, Pomona.
+Josue has a degree in Physics from Cal Poly Pomona.
 He has been a 6-8 grade science teacher and currently works as the Science Coordinator for a local middle school science program.
 Before joining the STEM World team, helping students of all ages better understand math and physics.
 Through one-on-one tutoring, he developed techniques that help him properly convey abstract concepts in a clear, concise manner.
 He understands that math and physics aren’t everyone’s favorite, which is why he strives to make learning fun and engaging for his students.